Absorbent incontinence aids

 Exercise 2: Standing

 • Stand upright in front of a mirror.
-Your feet should be hip-width apart.
+The feet are hip-width apart.
 The knees are slightly bent.
-The pelvis, back, shoulder girdle, and head form a line.
+Pelvis, back, shoulder girdle, and head form a line.

 • Breathe in and out several times.

-• "Tighten your pelvic floor and abdomen while exhaling.
-The testicle will pull up towards the navel.
-Hold the tension for a few seconds – then inhale and relax."
+• When exhaling, contract the pelvic floor and the belly.
+The testicle pulls toward the navel.
+Hold the tension for a few seconds – then inhale and relax.

 • Repeat several times.